 Competitive players like the quick action off the graphite face.
 If you are sold on the idea that this is the right kind of paddle for you, see our top picks for graphite pickleball paddles here.

 The basic difference between the three common types of composite cores:

 These paddles offer lighter weight, aluminum cores.
-The internal honeycomb aluminum structures makes for a stronger paddle while still being light enough to give great action and control.
-Aluminum core can be a great option for the “control” player who is willing to sacrifice some drive and power for more finesse and maneuverability.
+The internal honeycomb aluminum structures make for a stronger paddle while still being light enough to give great action and control.
+The aluminum core can be a great option for the “control” player who is willing to sacrifice some drive and power for more finesse and maneuverability.

 Aluminum is softer which gives them the “touch” some players refer to and the reason they lack some power.
 Quieter than Nomex but not as quiet as polymer.